OSGeo/PROJ/docs/source/apps/projinfo.rst

     .. note:: only used for coordinate operation computation

-.. option:: -show-superseded

-    When enabled, coordinate operations that are superseded by others will be listed.
-Note that supersession is not equivalent to deprecation: superseded operations are still considered valid although they have a better equivalent, whereas deprecated operations have been determined to be erroneous and are not considered at all.

-    .. note:: only used for coordinate operation computation

 .. option:: --pivot-crs always|if_no_direct_transformation|never|{auth:code[,auth:code]*}

     Determine if intermediate (pivot) CRS can be used when researching coordinate